Sharonda McDonald named associate head coach while Amanda Locke will serve as assistant coach

 SB: Tech Wins 6-5 at Texas

-Sandy Wellmann, one of the top hitters in Texas Tech history, joins the Red Raider softball program for the 2014 season as a graduate student manager.
+Sandy Wellmann, one of the top hitters in Texas Tech history, is in her second season with the Red Raider softball program as she was promoted to volunteer assistant coach for the 2015 season.

 The Kilgore, Texas native ended her playing career with the Red Raiders in 2013 as one of the top all-around hitters in school history.
 A career .323 hitter, Wellmann belted a total of 36 home runs during her three seasons, second-most in program history, while leading Tech to two trips to an NCAA Regional during that time.

 Wellmann finished as Tech's all-time leader in walks and also ranks among the top-10 players for hits, runs scored, RBI and doubles.
 She is among the top 10 in nearly every single-season offensive category as well.

 In addition to her work offensively, Wellmann was also steady both behind the plate and at first base for the Red Raiders as she was nearly flawless in the field with over a 1,000 putouts, including a school record 474 from the 2012 season.